Monthly Archives: January 2015

 Palo Alto: Stories by James Franco

-Despite having recently lost my ability to read anything with a discernible plot (or written by a man, for that matter), I read and enjoyed James Franco’s first selection of shorts stories, entitled, Palo Alto: Stories.
+Despite having recently lost my ability to read anything with a discernible plot, I read and enjoyed James Franco’s first selection of shorts stories, entitled, Palo Alto: Stories.
 And, it was good.
 I mean, everyone’s reading it and wondering if they’re just reading it because he’s famous, and while that might be the case, the writing holds its own.
 He tips his hat to his teachers, and I so hope that he workshopped this stuff like the rest of us.

 While it’s got a major publisher, it feels independent.
 Ideally, this is the sort of text that could help bridge the gap between big conglomerate publishers and small independent presses.
 I don’t really think capitalism or consumerism work that way, but as a reader, I cannot tell you how badly I want to read more of this kind of work.